-As a result, the CLC Council has determined to support the practices it regulates by giving them the option to defer payment of their Practice Fee and Compensation Fund contributions for April, May and June.
-Most CLC practices pay by monthly direct debit and the scheme is open to those practices.
+As a result, the CLC Council determined to support the practices it regulates by giving them the option to defer payment of their Practice Fee and Compensation Fund contributions for April, May and June.
+Most CLC practices pay by monthly direct debit and the scheme was open to those practices.

 See more on the scheme’s FAQ page here

 The government has amended the coronavirus (COVID-19) regulations so people who wish to move home can do so.

 They have published Guidance to provide important public health information to ensure that moving home and key activities around this, such as viewing a property, can happen safely.